-COVID-19 cases in Iraq decreased compared to the previous quarter, a decline that coincided with Ramadan.
-468 (See Figure 6.)
-The World Health Organization (WHO) reported that the potential risk of the highly contagious Delta variant could worsen the outbreak amid ongoing vaccination efforts.
-469 Iraq still has the second highest cumulative number of deaths in the region.
-During the quarter, Iraq began building new diagnostic laboratories with the capacity to test for COVID-19 variants.
-471
+COVID-19 cases in Iraq decreased compared to the previous quarter, a decline that coincided with Ramadan.468 (See Figure 6.)
+The World Health Organization (WHO) reported that the potential risk of the highly contagious Delta variant could worsen the outbreak amid ongoing vaccination efforts.469 Iraq still has the second highest cumulative number of deaths in the region.470 During the quarter, Iraq began building new diagnostic laboratories with the capacity to test for COVID-19 variants.471

-The Iraq's Ministry of Health reported that by late June at least 976,052 vaccines had been administered, with an average of 15,000 people vaccinated per day.
-472 USAID reported that the number of vaccinated IDPs is not available.
-Despite limited vaccine supplies globally, Ministry of Health officials announced that vaccine deliveries would increase "tenfold" in July.474
+The Iraq's Ministry of Health reported that by late June at least 976,052 vaccines had been administered, with an average of 15,000 people vaccinated per day.472 USAID reported that the number of vaccinated IDPs is not available.473 Despite limited vaccine supplies globally, Ministry of Health officials announced that vaccine deliveries would increase "tenfold" in July.474

 The Iraqi government had already received vaccines from Sinopharm, COVAX, and Pfizer and had secured at least 30 million vaccine doses through bilateral donations, purchase agreements, and the COVAX facility.
-These vaccines will cover 60 percent of the eligible population.
-In late May, the Emirates Red Crescent announced that with support from the UAE Department of Health and in coordination with UNHCR, it would donate 15,000 doses The DoS reported that ISIS continued to exploit the COVID-19 pandemic through messaging to their adherents and to gain new recruits, while taking advantage of potential distraction of Coalition members.

-of the Sinopharm vaccine to the KRG Ministry of Health's COVID-19 vaccination program targeting IDPs and Syrian refugees in the Iraqi Kurdistan Region.
-The effort will target the most urgent cases including the elderly and those suffering from chronic illness and be implemented mostly in Erbil province.
+These vaccines will cover 60 percent of the eligible population.475 In late May, the Emirates Red Crescent announced that with support from the UAE Department of Health and in coordination with UNHCR, it would donate 15,000 doses of the of the Sinopharm vaccine to the KRG Ministry of Health's COVID-19 vaccination program targeting IDPs and Syrian refugees in the Iraqi Kurdistan Region.
+The effort will target the most urgent cases including the elderly and those suffering from chronic illness and be implemented mostly in Erbil province.476